opensearch-project/project-website/_posts/2023-05-11-Discontinuing-custom-Logstash-distribution.md

 In the coming weeks, we will improve the documentation on using these plugins with the Logstash distribution and start to remove the download links for the existing distribution.
 We plan to stop releasing new versions by the end of July 2023.
 And we will retain existing download URLs through October 2023 to give you time to update any automation you have in place.
+We encourage our Logstash users to migrate to Apache-licensed Logstash provided by Elastic today.